Genre: Action Running Time: 1 hr. 55 min.

 Director: Daniel Espinosa Actors: Denzel Washington, Ryan Reynolds, Vera Farmiga, Brendan Gleeson, Sam Shepard, Nora Arnezeder, Robert Patrick, Tracie Thoms

-ow many times have we seen government conspiracy action films with double agents, microchips, and rogue operatives running rampant?
+ow many times have audiences seen government conspiracy action films with double agents, microchips, and rogue operatives running rampant?
 Well, here’s one more.
-“Safe House” offers almost nothing we haven’t seen before, though it does still deliver its fair share of thrills.
-The South African location, Denzel Washington’s duplicitous dialogue, and the intense car chases help to coax you into forgetting about the humdrum plot, but it’s never too far away.
+“Safe House” offers almost nothing fresh, though it does still deliver its fair share of thrills.
+The South African location, Denzel Washington’s duplicitous dialogue, and the intense car chases help to coax viewers into forgetting about the humdrum plot, but it’s never too far away.
 At least the next frenzied action sequence isn’t either.

 Ambitious CIA agent Matt Weston (Ryan Reynolds) works a dead-end job as a safe house guard.
 Longing for excitement and a more prestigious position, Matt gets his wish when high profile defector Tobin Frost (Denzel Washington) is brought in to his facility for interrogation.
 But when heavily armed mercenaries unexpectedly arrive and attempt to capture Frost, Weston must escort the dangerous fugitive to safety – all while dodging bullets, crooked government agents, and the treacherous efforts of his cunning prisoner.